From Our “Ask a Question” mailbag: How Do I Start My Estate Planning?

 - If you wish to stay in your house when you are older, are there enough funds to provide for in-house care?

-- Consider your personal exposure to liability.
-For most people, it’s limited to liability from an auto accident, but for some people such as small business owners and doctors, the exposure is larger.
+- Consider your exposure to liability.
+For most people, liability is limited auto accidents.
+But, for some people such as small business owners and doctors, the exposure is more significant.
 List what defenses you have from your liabilities.

 - Write down who you would like to receive your assets if you were to die tomorrow.
 If the answer is your spouse, also write down who would get your assets if your spouse and you would die in a mutual accident.
-If the answer would change, write down who would receive them if you were to die farther out in the future.
+If you instead died father in the future, who would receive your assets in both situations?

 - Ask yourself, and be honest, if you were to die tomorrow are there enough assets to provide for the heirs you have listed?

-- If your heirs are to young to manage their inheritance, who is best to manage the assets until your children are ready?
+- If your heirs are too young to manage their inheritance, who is best to manage the assets until your children are ready?
 At what age will they be ready?

-- If your children are minors, who is best suited to raise them if your spouse and you have died?
+- If you and your spouse died, who is best suited to raise your minor children?

-- If you ever become incapacitated and unable to care for your children, who is best suited to take care of them in the short run, so they can remain in their schools?
+- Should you ever become incapacitated and unable to care for your children, who is best suited to take care of them in the short run so that they can remain in their schools?

 - If you ever become incapacitated, who is best suited to care for your assets?
 Who is the best person to care for you medically?

-- At your death, what arrangements do you want made for your body?
+- At your death, what arrangements do you want to be made for your body?
 Do you wish to be an organ donor?
 Have you listed your body on any New Jersey donor program?

-Once you have made these lists and thought about these questions you are ready to meet with your Philadelphia estate-planning attorney and make good use of your time.
-An experienced Philadelphia estate-planning attorney will work with you to give you various options to meet your goals and to put your goals onto paper.
+Once you have made these lists and thought about these questions, you are ready to meet with your Burlington County estate-planning attorney and make good use of your time.
+An experienced Burlington County estate-planning attorney will work with you to give you various options to meet your goals and to put your goals on paper.